 Sought by print and broadcast media, Mr Schwartz is frequently quoted in The Wall Street Journal, The Washington Post and The New York Times.
-He has appeared on Oprah, 60 Minutes and other leading news programmes.
-The Legal Times of Washington has named Mr Schwartz one of Washington's Top 30 'visionary' lawyers.
+He has appeared on The Oprah Winfrey Show, 60 Minutes and other leading news programmes.
+The Legal Times of Washington has named Mr Schwartz one of Washington’s Top 30 “visionary” lawyers.
 In March 2013, The National Law Journal named Mr Schwartz one of the 100 most influential lawyers in the United States.

-Prior to entering the full-time practice of law, Mr Schwartz was a professor and dean at the University of Cincinnati College of Law.
-He currently serves on the College's board of visitors.
-In 2012, the College established the Professor Victor E Schwartz chair in tort law.
+Prior to entering the full time practice of law, Mr Schwartz was a professor and dean at the University of Cincinnati College of Law, and he currently serves on the college’s board of visitors.
+In 2012, the college established the Professor Victor E Schwartz Chair in Tort Law.

-Mr Schwartz, while at the US Department of Commerce, served as chair of the federal inter-agency task force on product liability, and the federal inter-agency council on insurance.
+While at the US Department of Commerce, Mr Schwartz served as chair of the federal inter-agency task force on product liability and the federal inter-agency council on insurance.
 He was the principal author of the Uniform Product Liability Act and the Federal Risk Retention Act.
-He received the Secretary of Commerce's Award for Professional Excellence.
+He received the Secretary of Commerce’s Award for Professional Excellence.

-Mr Schwartz is co-author of the most widely used torts casebook in the United States, Prosser, Wade and Schwartz's Torts (12th ed 2010).
-He is author of the leading text Comparative Negligence (5th ed 2010).
+Mr Schwartz is co-author of the most widely used torts casebook in the United States: Prosser, Wade and Schwartz’s Torts (12th edition, 2010).
+He is author of the leading text Comparative Negligence (fifth edition, 2010).

-Mr Schwartz has been an adviser for each of the American Law Institute's (ALI) restatement (third) of torts projects: products liability, apportionment of liability, and liability for physical injury and emotional harm.
+Mr Schwartz has been an adviser for each of the American Law Institute’s (ALI’s) Restatement (Third) of Torts projects: products liability, apportionment of liability, and liability for physical injury and emotional harm.
 He is a life member of the ALI.

 Mr Schwartz’s law review articles have analysed almost every major subject of modern tort and civil justice public policy issues.
 His articles are frequently cited by both state and federal courts.

-This biography is an extract from The International Who's Who of Product Liability Defence Lawyers which can be purchased from our Shop.
+This biography is an extract from Who's Who Legal: Product Liability Defence which can be purchased from our Shop.

 It is not possible to buy entry into any Who's Who Legal publication